garrandall/popular-music-data/tracks/i-ve-been-loving-you-too-long--to-stop-now--otis-redding.md

 You are tired and your love is growing cold
 My love is growing stronger as our affair, affair grows old I've been loving you oh, too long
-I don't want to stop now, ohh, ohh, ohh
+I don't want to stop now, oh, oh, oh

 I've been loving you a little too long
-I don't wanna stop now, ohh, ohh, ohh
+I don't wanna stop now, oh, oh, oh
 And don't make me...